Standardised relationships and sexuality education policy needed in schools - Brogan

 “We need an RSE curriculum that is age appropriate, fact based and inclusive and delivered consistently across all schools.

 “We know that there are significant variations in the content and scope of RSE across schools.
 In many schools, the RSE programme is completely inadequate and is not meeting the needs of young people particularly for young people within the LGBTQI+ community.

-“The Department of Education has a duty to develop a transparent and standardised approach that meets international obligations as well as providing clarity and reassurance to parents.”
+“The Department of Education has a duty to develop a transparent and standardised approach to RSE that meets the needs of our young people and provides clarity and reassurance to parents.”